Every smartphone already has access to GPS and comes with a free navigation app. So, why do you need to find the best GPS navigation device?

 It’s the best GPS for fuel economy in two more ways.
 The TND 730 LM compares fuel prices in different regions, which can help plan the fuel purchases on your trip.
 It also keeps tabs on fuel economy and calculates how much gas will be spent on a particular stretch of road.
 This crucial information can save you time and money.

-Efficiency is the name of the game for transportation services, and the Rand McNally IntelliRoute TND 730 LM is a powerful GPS navigation tool for achieving the goal of a perfect trip.
+Efficiency is the name of the game for transportation services, and the Rand McNally IntelliRoute TND 730 LM is one of the best GPS navigation tools for achieving the goal of a perfect trip.
 You can upgrade your fleet for as low as $259.99 apiece.

 Life on the road is addictive.
 Recreational vehicle owners can’t sit in one place for too long.
 Even when you have no place to come back to, you still want to get where you’re going.
-A GPS navigation system helps you achieve that goal.
+The best GPS navigation for your car can help you achieve that goal.

-A route planned from the very start has a much higher chance of being successful, and the Garmin RV 760LMT ensures it’s smooth sailing from start to finish.
+A carefully planned route has a much higher chance of success.
+In that regard, the Garmin RV 760LMT ensures smooth sailing from start to finish.
 Here’s how.

-There are more than 20,000 RV campgrounds loaded into this Garmin GPS unit – campgrounds all over the U.S. and Canada.
-You can filter them by the features they include such as being pet friendly or having electrical hookups.
+There are more than 20,000 RV campgrounds all over the US and Canada loaded into this Garmin GPS unit.
+You can filter them by the features they include, such as being pet-friendly or having electrical hookups.

-If and when the unexpected happens, the unit is also there as a safety net: More than 14,000 road-assistance services are loaded into the map system.
+If and when the unexpected happens, Garmin’s best android GPS unit is also there as a safety net: More than 14,000 road assistance services are loaded into the map system.
 The maps are also densely dotted with point-of-interest locations such as national parks, historical landmarks, and other scenic destinations.
 Points of lesser interest, such as traffic jams, are also marked for easy and timely evasive maneuvers.